adiSegal/covidAnalyzer/README.md

 Install the app:
 run npm i

-run the app- get the latest csv from the URL and persist it in the DB: node index.js
+run the app: get the latest csv from the URL and persist it in the DB: node index.js
 The app will print "All items stored into database successfully" once the DB is done loading.